 In February 2014, AHRQ released Common Formats for Surveillance - Hospital Version 0.1 Beta (CFS-H V0.1 Beta), which includes both generic and event-specific categories.
-The event-specific categories for patient safety surveillance in CFS-H are designed to provide information that is complementary to that derived from event reporting systems through retrospective review of medical records.
+The event-specific categories for patient safety surveillance in CFS-H are designed to provide data on adverse events collected through retrospective review of medical records.
 These formats facilitate improved detection of events and calculation of adverse event rates in populations reviewed.
-In November 2018, AHRQ released Common Formats for Surveillance - Hospital Version 0.2 Beta (CFS-H V0.3 Beta), which added the Hospital Acquired Condition (HAI)-Other along with the existing HAIs.
+In November 2019, AHRQ released Common Formats for Surveillance - Hospital Version 0.3 Beta (CFS-H V0.3 Beta), which added the Hospital Acquired Condition (HAI)-Other along with the existing HAIs.
 An HAI-Other event is an infection other than those HAIs identified in the specific HAI Event Descriptions (EDs).

-AHRQ released the Common Formats for Event Reporting - Retail Pharmacy Version 0.1 Beta in October 2015.
+AHRQ released the Common Formats - Retail Pharmacy Version 0.1 Beta in October 2015.
 AHRQ worked with the NQF based on the public review and comment received, and developed and released the Common Formats for Event Reporting - Community Pharmacy Version 1.0 (CFER-CP V1.0) in December 2016.
 The CFER-CP V1.0 module is designed for use in the community pharmacy environment to gain enhanced understanding about the circumstances surrounding patient safety data in the community pharmacy setting.
 This module is self-contained, covering everything necessary to report patient safety data in the Community Pharmacy event-specific category.

 Only active versions of the Common Formats are accepted by the Patient Safety Organization Privacy Protection Center (PSOPPC).

 CFER-H V1.2, released in April 2012, incorporates all of the content updates made to the Common Formats and includes full technical specifications for electronic implementation.

-Additionally, Common Formats for Event Reporting - Community Pharmacy 1.0 (CFER-CP V1.0), released in December 2016, is the first version of Common Formats for the Community Pharmacy setting, and is active for reporting, implementation, and use by community pharmacies and PSOs.
+CFER-CP V1.0, released in December 2016, is the first version of Common Formats for the Community Pharmacy setting and is active for reporting, implementation, and use by community pharmacies and PSOs.